RoberthCorrea/Tools_for_bug_bounty/README.md

 ## Tools for bug bounty

 ```
-This project is to install some tools to help me and everyone to install easily some common stuffs.
+This project install some tools to help me and everyone else easily install some common stuff.
 ```
 ## Requirements: